On the initial state of the universe and the time arrow: Quantum corrected Friedmann equations from a thermodynamical argument

-The Eqs. \eq{friedmann1} and \eq{friedmann2} consist of the quantum version of the Friedmann equations.
-As we can see, the quantum corrections in these equations, inherited from the loop quantum black hole's entropy-area relation, implies in a quantum effective density term which is a harmonic function of the classical density.
+The Eqs. \eq{friedmann1} and \eq{friedmann2} consist of the quantum version of the Friedmann equations obtained from the entropy-area relation \eq{entropy-area}.
+As we can see, the quantum corrections in these equations imply in a quantum effective density term which is a harmonic function of the classical density.
+Such a result has also been found out in the context of the AdS/CFT correspondence \cite{Silva:2020bnn}, where it has opened the doors for an interesting discussion on the nature of spacetime in quantum gravity \cite{Silva:2023ieb}.

+It is interesting to note that, by considering the case of a flat universe like ours, from Eq. \eq{friedmann2} and the continuity equation \eq{continuity-eq}, we can obtain the Raychaudhuri equation: